Can You Go To Jail For Leaving The Scene Of An Accident In Ohio?

 If you are the victim in a hit and run accident, you need an experienced attorney to advocate on your behalf.
 You deserve compensation for any injuries that were sustained in the accident, as well as for any damage that was done to your vehicle.

 The hit and run accident attorneys at the Charles E. Boyk Law Offices can help you find justice in this unfortunate situation.
-Our legal team has the resources and skill to deal with insurance companies, and we deliver results to our clients.
-Call our office at 800.637.8170 to review your case over the phone with an attorney.
+Our legal team has the resources and skills to deal with insurance companies, and we deliver results to our clients.
+Call our office to review your case over the phone with an attorney.